Lawrenco/Sound-and-Image-Processing-Portfolio/README.md

 ![](https://github.com/Lawrenco/Sound-and-Image-Processing-Portfolio/blob/master/SinWave.png)

 # Covid-19 Data Visualization:
 Because of the current situation, I wanted to use the topic Covid-19 for one of my sketches.
-I have wanted to create exciting data visualisation.
-I started to play around with API's and found one which would fit perfectly for my idea.
-I have created a particle system and decided to use bright and clear colours to display the needed information.n. https://editor.p5js.org/Lawrenco/present/Tknv2Sejr
+Instead of creating a boring infographic I wanted to create an exciting data visualization.
+I have started to play around with API's and found one which would fit perfectly for my idea.
+The output of this sketch was a particle system with the use of bright and clear colours to display the needed information. https://editor.p5js.org/Lawrenco/present/Tknv2Sejr